williampiat3/ElecSolver/README.md

 ```
 conda install elecsolver
 ```
-For solving the linear systems we advise using MUMPS through python-mumps on linux that can be installed via conda
+For solving the linear systems we advise using MUMPS through `python-mumps` available for linux, macOS and Windows.
+It can be installed via conda:
 ```
 conda install python-mumps
 ```

 ## Components